awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ...
 ```

-You can UNLOAD a table that contains nulls using the default NULL AS behavior and then COPY the data back into a table using the default NULL AS behavior; however, any non\-numeric fields in the target table will contain empty strings, not nulls\.
+You can UNLOAD a table that contains nulls using the default NULL AS behavior and then COPY the data back into a table using the default NULL AS behavior; however, any non\-numeric fields in the target table contain empty strings, not nulls\.
 By default UNLOAD converts nulls to empty strings \(white space or zero\-length\)\.
 COPY converts empty strings to NULL for numeric columns, but inserts empty strings into non\-numeric columns\.
 The following example shows how to perform an UNLOAD followed by a COPY using the default NULL AS behavior\.

 ```
 unload ('select * from venue')